06kunal/Data_Science/README.md

 - Start building basic level Porojects from watching youtube tutorails and online compitetions like:
     * Exploratory Data Analysis one different datasets, to get a basic understanding of various data manipulation and visualization techniques.
     * Basic classification projects like: Iris Flower classification with a little extra learning that is by creating a Web App.
+    * Try to build projects on your own.

 ## Week 4th:
 - Build a Portfolio.
 It could be in github or website or linkedin.